 The environmental impacts identified in the EIR that the County finds are less than significant and do not require mitigation are described in the introduction to Section 4 hereof.
 The environmental impacts identified in the EIR as potentially significant but which the County finds can be mitigated to a level of less than significant, through the imposition of feasible mitigation measures identified in the EIR and set forth herein, are described in Section 4A hereof.
 The environmental impacts identified in the EIR as potentially significant but which the County finds cannot be mitigated to a level of less than significant, despite the imposition of feasible mitigation measures identified in the EIR and set forth herein, are described in Section 4B hereof.
-The existence of any growth-inducing impacts resulting from the proposed project identified in the EIR and set forth herein are described in Section 4C hereof.
+The environmental impacts identified in gent forth herein, are described in Section 4B hereof.
+The existence of any growth-inducing impacts resulting from the proposed project identified in the EIR and set forth herein.
 The significant and irreversible environmental changes that would result from the proposed project but which would be largely mitigated, and which are identified in the EIR and set forth herein, are described in Section 4D hereof.
 Alternatives to the proposed project that may eliminate or reduce significant environmental impacts are described in Section 4E hereof.